Intro-to-Data-Science-Template/intro_to_data_science_reader/content/labs/0_problem_solving/_index.en.md

 > **Exercise 2**
 >
-> Copy and paste one line of code from this lab **as a threaded comment** on the Slack message I posted on September 7, 2022.
+> Copy and paste one line of code from this lab **as a threaded comment** on the Slack message I posted in slack under the `coding-help` channel.
 Be sure the text is formatted as code.

 </div>